Rathodashu/Credit_Card_Report_Analysis/README.md

 ## Credit_Card_Report_Analysis

--- PowerBI
+### PowerBI

--- Project Objective
+### Project Objective

-/* To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.*/
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.